LearnLib/alex/documentation/src/main/docs/contents/about/README.md

 ## Issue management

 We use GitHub for the issue management.
-If you find a bug in the software, inaccuracies related to this documentation or have other suggestions, please file an issue [here][issues] or submit a pull request.
+If you find a bug in the software, inaccuracies in this documentation or have other suggestions, please file an issue [here][issues] or submit a pull request.

 [apache2]: https://www.apache.org/licenses/LICENSE-2.0